Question: What is a PDF File?

 - Use a Free PDF to Word Converter to convert the PDF file to a Microsoft Word compatible format, making it easy to edit, unlike the original PDF file.

-- Use a different File Conversion Online Service or Software Program to convert the PDF file to some other file format.
+- Use Calibre (to convert to and from an eBook format) or a different File Conversion Online Service or Software Program to convert the PDF file to some other file format.

 The first option involving opening the PDF file in its native program is preferable because it's both easier and will probably result in a more accurate file conversion.
 The PDF editors I already mentioned are good examples of programs that will do this.